 Themes in Sunstrum’s exhibitions explore “mythologies and theories of the creation of the universe” and the “co-reliant relationship between science and mythology”.

-Mary Sibande, sculptor, photographer, visual artist, is based in Johannesburg.
+Mary Sibande, sculptor, photographer, and visual artist, is based in Johannesburg.
 She received a Bachelor of Technology from the University of Johannesburg and was educated in Fine Arts at Witwatersrand Technikon.
 “Fascinated with fashion and fabric” she focuses on “questions of the body and how to reclaim the black female body in post-colonial, post-apartheid South Africa”.

 Sibande works through Sophie, an “alter-ego and sculptural figure who traverses the uncanny valleys of liminal space”.
 Sophie is a symbolic figure speaking for “femininity, blackness, labour, post-coloniality, and communities on the margin as a whole”.

-“My work is not complaining about Apartheid or an invitation to feel sorry for me because I’m black and my mother was a maid.
+“My work is not complaining Apartheid or an invitation to feel sorry for me because I’m black and my mother was a maid.
 It’s about celebrating what we are as women in South Africa today.
 For us to celebrate, we need to go back to see what we are celebrating.
 To celebrate, I needed to bring this maid.”
 Mary Sibande

 Sibande’s works include: